quickwit-oss/quickwit/docs/reference/es_compatible_api.md

 | `scroll_id`     | Scroll id (obtained from a search response)  | Required

-The `_scroll`, in combination with the `_search` API makes it possible successive pages of search results.
+The `_search/scroll` endpoint, in combination with the `_search` API makes it possible to request successive pages of search results.
-First, the client needs to call the `search api` with a `scroll` query parameter, and then pass the `scroll_id` returned in the response payload to  `_scroll` endpoint.
+First, the client needs to call the `search api` with a `scroll` query parameter, and then pass the `scroll_id` returned in the response payload to  `_search/scroll` endpoint.

 Each subsequent call to the `_search/scroll` endpoint will return a new `scroll_id` pointing to the next page.